AnjaliMizJ/SQL-/Case Study #5 Data Mart.md

- **6.What is the percentage of sales for Retail vs Shopify for each month?**
+ <h4 align=left>6.What is the percentage of sales for Retail vs Shopify for each month?</h4>

  	WITH transaction AS (
     		SELECT calender_year AS year, TO_char(week_date, 'MONTH') AS month,